Application links and guidance for all MARC/IMSD opportunities can be found below

 - Must be a U.S. citizen or permanent resident and full-time University of Missouri student in good standing.

 - Must be from a group that is currently underrepresented in the biomedical, clinical, behavioral, and social science research enterprise.
 This includes African, Hispanic, and Native Americans, and natives of the U.S. Pacific Islands.
 It also includes persons with disabilities and persons from disadvantaged backgrounds.
 Applicants who come from rural and low-income areas, have received support from certain federal programs, have no parents or guardians with degrees or grew up homeless or in the foster care system are considered in this category.

 - Must have a passion for research, a strong work ethic and time management skills, and a strong commitment to succeed and uphold the goals of the MARC/IMSD programs.

-IMSD Apprentice applications are accepted on a rolling, space-available basis.
-Students may apply at any time and all applicants and any other interested students may attend the weekly meeting and any other large-group sessions.
+IMSD Apprentice applications are considered annually beginning August 30th.
 Full participation in the program is limited by the availability of peer mentors and funding for research positions.
+Applicants are accepted until positions are filled.

 The application consists of basic demographic and academic information and nine (9) brief essay questions.
 You may begin and complete the application in more than one session.
-Your application will be reviewed by the program staff after you have submitted it and you will be notified if you meet requirements.
+Your application will be reviewed by the program staff after submission and you will be notified if you meet requirements.

 At that point, if there is space available in the program, you will be scheduled for an interview.
 If not, you will be informed of how to stay involved and qualify for future program openings.